Cold War in Asia: Chinese split with USSR

-Internally, the Sino-Soviet split encouraged Mao to plunge China into the Cultural Revolution, to expunge traces of Russian ways of thinking.
+Internally, the Sino-Soviet split led Mao to plunge China into the Cultural Revolution, to expunge traces of Russian ways of thinking.
 Mao argued that as far as all-out nuclear war was concerned, the human race would not be destroyed, and instead a brave new communist world would arise from the ashes of imperialism.
 This attitude troubled Moscow, which had a more realistic view of the utter disasters that would accompany a nuclear war.
 Three major issues suddenly became critical in dividing the two nations: Taiwan, India, and China's Great Leap Forward.
 Although Moscow supported Beijing's position that Taiwan entirely belong to China, it demanded that it be forewarned of any invasion or serious threat that would bring American intervention.
-Beijing refused, and the Chinese bombardment of the island of Quemoy in August 1958 escalated the tensions.
-Moscow was cultivating India, both as a major purchaser of Russian munitions, and a strategically critical ally.
+Beijing refused, and the Chinese bombardment of the island of Quemoy in August 1958 escalated tensions.
+Moscow was cultivating India, both as a major purchaser of munitions, and a strategically critical ally.
 However China was escalating its threats to the northern fringes of India, especially from Tibet.
 It was building a militarily significant road system that would reach disputed areas along the border.
-The Russians clearly favored India, and Beijing reacted as a betrayal.
+The Russians clearly favored India, and Beijing saw this as a betrayal.
 By far the major ideological issue was the Great Leap Forward, which represented a Chinese rejection of the Soviet form of economic development.
 Moscow was deeply resentful, especially since it had spent heavily to supply China with high-technology—including some nuclear skills.
 Moscow withdrew its vitally needed technicians and economic and military aid.
-Khrushchev was increasingly crude and intemperate ridiculing China and Mao Zedong to both communist and international audiences.
-Beijing responded through its official propaganda network of rejecting Moscow's claim to Lenin's heritage.
-Beijing insisted it was the true inheritor of the great Leninist tradition.
+Beijing responded through its official propaganda network of rejecting Moscow's claim to Lenin's heritage and claimed it was the true inheritor of the great Leninist tradition.
 At one major meeting of communist parties, Khrushchev personally attacked Mao as an ultra leftist — a left revisionist — and compared him to Stalin for dangerous egotism.
 The conflict was now out of control, and was increasingly fought out in 81 communist parties around the world.
 The final split came in July 1963, after 50,000 refugees escaped from Xinjiang in western China to Soviet territory to escape persecution.
-China ridiculed the Russian incompetence in the Cuban Missile Crisis of 1962 as adventurism to start with and capitulationism to wind up on the losing side.
-Moscow now was increasingly giving priority to friendly relationships and test ban treaties with the United States and United Kingdom.

 Increasingly, Beijing began to consider the Soviet Union, which it viewed as Social imperialism, as the greatest threat it faced, more so than even the leading capitalist power, the United States.
-In turn, overtures were made between the PRC and the United States, such as in the Ping Pong Diplomacy, Panda Diplomacy and the 1972 Nixon visit to China.
+In turn, it made overtures to the United States, such as through Ping Pong Diplomacy and Panda Diplomacy.